Dr Hanna A Ruszczyk

 My employment primarily with United Nations agencies (International Labour Organisation and United Nations Development Programme), focused on livelihoods and local economic development in several countries.
 There has always been a clear gendered focus within my UN work and within my academic research.
 Through my monitoring and evaluation consulting work, I strive to listen, learn and document the change created.
 My academic career has been an opportunity to engage critically with gender, risk, migration, urban resilience, grassroots initiatives, community/collective as well as natural hazards.

-Starting November 2025, I am a visiting researcher at Newcastle University, School of Geography, Politics and Sociology.
-While at Newcastle University, I am exploring gender inclusive development, migration and related topics.
+From November 2025 to the present time, I am also a visiting researcher at Newcastle University, School of Geography, Politics and Sociology.
+While at Newcastle University, I co-produced a demand driven learning report of municipal best practices for gendered inclusive development.

 From 2020 (while at Durham University), I explored humanitarianism, innovation and how 'people on the move' are governed by the digital and the financial.
 Please see glitchspaces.org.
 Since 2022, I researched the Polish response to the 2022 Russian invasion of Ukraine and I continue to support Ukrainian academics to conduct their own research in a time of war.
 I utilize interdisciplinary and creative methods in (co)creating knowledge and am particularly keen to ensure that my (co)-produced research has relevance and traction within policy and practice.
 Please see www.grripp.net